 Simboski, Mary Doorley

 Mary Doorley Simboski, ACFRE (Advanced Certified Fund Raising Executive) (AR 711 – Capital Campaigns) is a development professional with more than 30 years of experience in fundraising.
 She has planned and directed capital and annual campaigns for social service, arts, educational, and health care organizations.
-Currently, she is Vice President of Development at the Archdiocese of Boston.
-She serves on the International Association of Fundraising Professionals ACFRE Certification Board and Research Council.
-She is also a Board Member of the Massachusetts Chapter of the AFP.
+Currently, she is Managing Director for Changing Our World, a global consulting firm working in fundraising, corporate social responsibility, analytics, and communications.
+She has served in many roles for the Association of Fundraising Professionals at the local and national levels and currently serves as a member of the global Ethics Committee.
 More

-Jason Weeks (AR 766- Arts and the Community) is the executive director of the Cambridge Arts Council, a city department and public nonprofit agency that engages residents and visitors through programming designed to stimulate awareness, participation, and support for the arts.
-Jason works with an advisory board, trustees of the nonprofit Cambridge Public Art Commission, elected officials, city administration, and agency staff to oversee an award-winning Public Art/Percent-for-Art program, the Cambridge Arts Grant Program, Cambridge Street Performer Program, and a variety of annual produced events including Cambridge River Festival, Summer in the City, and Cambridge Open Studios.
+Jason Weeks (AR 766- Arts and the Community) is the executive director of the Cambridge Arts, a city department and public nonprofit agency that engages residents and visitors through programming designed to stimulate awareness, participation, and support for the arts.
+Jason works with an advisory board, trustees of the nonprofit, Cambridge Public Art Commission, elected officials, city administration, and agency staff to oversee an award-winning Public Art Program, agency grantmaking, and a variety of produced programs and events that positively impact the lives and work of local and regional artists, creatives, arts organizations, and residents and visitors to Cambridge.
 More